All Episodes

 We've not been given any rational, reasonable explanation at all whatsoever for why this raid of Donald Trump's home took place last night.

-Quote, throughout the course of the last year, NARA, or the records is in National Archives Association obtained uh the cooperation of Trump representatives to locate presidential records that had not been transferred to the National Archives at the end of the Trump administration when a representative informed Naira uh in December of 2021, they had located some of the records and they arranged for them to be secretly transported to Washington.
+Anyway, they put out the following statement on February 8th of this year, quote, throughout the course of the last year, NARA, or the Records National Archives Association, obtained the cooperation of Trump representatives to locate presidential records that had not been transferred to the National Archives at the end of the Trump administration when a representative informed NAIRA in December of 2021, they had located some of the records and they arranged for them to be secretly transported to Washington.

-They did not visit, they did not raid Mar-a-Lago property.
+They did not raid Mar-a-Lago property.

-And by the way, it's even available on their their website.
+And by the way, it's even available on their website if you want to take a look at it.

 Anyway, John Solomon had broken a lot of these stories.

-And one recent interview he did with former acting director of national intelligence, Rick Rennell, and his warning that the FBI is facing a real crisis of partisan tampering with investigations, and that he urged When he was the director of national intelligence, then President Donald Trump to fire Director Ray back in 2020 when these concerns first became obvious.
+And one recent interview he did with former acting director of national intelligence, Rick Rennell, and his warning that the FBI is facing a real crisis of partisan tampering with investigations and that he urged when he was the director of national intelligence, then President Donald Trump to fire Director Ray back in 2020 when these concerns first became obvious.

 Quote, I told President Trump to get rid of them.